U.S. to funnel travelers from Ebola-hit region through five airports

 In Texas, 60 people have been removed from watch lists after showing no Ebola symptoms in 21 days of monitoring, with 112 more people still being monitored for possible exposure, federal health officials said.

-(Additional reporting by Gabriel Debenedetti and Susan Heavey in Washington, Sharon Begley and Michele Gershberg in New York, Jon Herskovitz in Dallas, Manuel Jimenez in Santo Domingo, Domican Republic; Writing by Will Dunham, Steve Gorman; Editing by Jonathan Oatis, Toni Reinhold)
+(Additional reporting by Gabriel Debenedetti and Susan Heavey in Washington, Sharon Begley and Michele Gershberg in New York, Jon Herskovitz in Dallas, Manuel Jimenez in Santo Domingo, Domican Republic; Writing by Will Dunham, Steve Gorman; Editing by Jonathan Oatis, Toni Reinhold and Lisa Shumaker)